 “Before my accident I always liked to go outside my comfort zone.
 The groove can become too comfortable.

-“After my accident my plan was and has continued to be to improve and maintain my core strength to enable me to be as independent as possible.
+“After my accident I planned to improve and maintain my core strength so I could be as independent as possible.

-“I’ve been involved with the Sporting Wheelies and Disabled Association Gym and have improved beyond my wildest imagination.
+“I work out at the Sporting Wheelies and Disabled Association Gym and my core strength has improved beyond my wildest imagination.

 “Having a disability means I now challenge myself on levels I never thought were possible.”